George Ford (rugby union): England

-Ford made his England debut as a replacement against Wales in the penultimate round of the 2014 Six Nations Championship as England claimed their first triple crown in over a decade.
-The following weekend saw him make a ten minute appearance against Italy in which he made a good break to set up a try for Chris Robshaw as England finished runners up.
+On 9 March 2014, a week before his twenty-first birthday, Ford made his England debut as a replacement against Wales in the penultimate round of the 2014 Six Nations Championship as England claimed their first triple crown in over a decade.
+The following weekend saw him make a 10 minute appearance against Italy in which he made a good break to set up a try for Chris Robshaw as England finished runners up.

-On 6 February 2015, he was man-of-the-match in England's win over Wales in the opening match of the 2015 Six Nations.
+Ford was man-of-the-match in England's win over Wales in the opening match of the 2015 Six Nations.
 He scored his first International try in the penultimate round against Scotland.
-In the final game of the tournament he scored 25 points including a try in England's thrilling 55–35 win over France as they finished runners up again.
+In the final game of the tournament, he scored 25 points including a try in England's thrilling 55–35 win over France as they finished runners up again.

 Ford was named in Stuart Lancaster's 31-man squad for the 2015 Rugby World Cup.
 He was picked to start in the tournament opener against Fiji as England won 35–11, however, one week later, Ford was dropped in favour of childhood friend Owen Farrell.
 England were subsequently knocked out in the pool stage, becoming the second after Wales, as host nation to fail to qualify for the knock-out rounds of their own tournament.
 The 1991 tournament was jointly hosted between Wales, England, Scotland, Ireland and France.

 Following the departure of Head Coach Stuart Lancaster, Ford was selected in new coach Eddie Jones' first squad for the 2016 Six Nations Championship.
-He scored a try against Italy and was the starting fly-half as England secured their first grand slam since 2003.
-Later that year he was part of the side that won 3-0 on their summer tour of Australia and in the 2016 Autumn Internationals scored a try against South Africa as England defeated the Springboks for the first time in a decade.
+He scored a try against Italy and was the starting fly-half as England achieved their first grand slam since 2003.
+Later that year Ford was part of the side that won 3-0 on their summer tour of Australia and in the 2016 Autumn Internationals scored a try against South Africa as England defeated the Springboks for the first time in a decade.

-Ford was also a member of the side that retained their title during the 2017 Six Nations Championship, missing out on a consecutive grand slam with defeat in the final game away to Ireland which also brought an end to a record equalling eighteen successive Test victories.
+Ford was also a member of the side that retained their title during the 2017 Six Nations Championship, missing out on a consecutive grand slam with defeat in the final game away to Ireland which also brought an end to a record equalling 18 successive Test victories.
 Ford missed out on the 2017 Lions tour and instead was a member of the side that won 2-0 on their tour of Argentina, scoring a try in the first match.
 On 18 October 2018, Ford played his 50th test for England against Japan.
-Ford also captained the team that day, which was his first test as captain.
+Ford also captained the team that day which was his first match as captain.

-Ford was included in the squad for the 2019 Rugby World Cup and scored tries in pool stage games against the United States and Argentina.
-He was dropped to the bench for the quarter-final against Australia but returned to the starting lineup for the semi-final against New Zealand and defeat in the final against South Africa as England finished runners up.
+Ford was included in the squad for the 2019 Rugby World Cup.
+He scored tries in pool stage games against United States and Argentina.
+He was dropped to the bench for the quarter-final against Australia but returned to the starting lineup for the semi-final against New Zealand.
+Ford also started in the final which England lost against South Africa to finish runners up.